dasch-swiss/dsp-api/webapi/src/main/scala/org/knora/webapi/feature/README.md

 - A feature toggle should have metadata such as a description, an expiration date, developer contact information, etc.
-  (Not yet included in this design.)

 - A feature toggle should have an optional version number, so you can get different versions of the same feature.
-  (Not yet included in this design.)

 - It should be possible to configure a toggle in `application.conf` so that its setting cannot be overridden per request.
-  (Not yet included in this design.)

 ## Design